My morning routine always includes hip opening stretches poses

 Practicing hip opening yoga poses has many benefits.

-Tightness in the hips can affect everything from our life movement as pick up something off the floor, our ability to get into simple yoga poses as Sukasana (The easy pose).
+Tightness in the hips can affect everything from our life movements as picking up something off the floor, to our ability to get into simple yoga poses such as Sukasana (The easy pose).
 Yoga poses for hips improves range of motion and circulation, and decreases the load on the spine, lessening overuse and resultant back pain.

 Let’s have looked at the Yoga poses for hips I include in my Morning Routine.